-We are pursuing the IPO Acquisitions and may pursue other strategic acquisitions or investments.
+Following the completion of the IPO Acquisitions, we may pursue other strategic acquisitions or investments.
 The failure of an acquisition or investment (including but not limited to the IPO Acquisitions) to be completed or to produce the anticipated results, or the inability to fully integrate an acquired company, could harm our business.